amphp/thread/README.md

 **Problem Domain**

 PHP has a vast catalog of synchronous libraries and extensions.
-However, it's generally hard to find non-blocking libs for use inside event loops.
-Beyond this limitation, there are common tasks (like filesystem IO) which don't play nice with the non-blocking paradigm.
-Unfortunately, threading is an altogether different approach to concurrency from that used in non-blocking applications.
+However, it's generally difficult to find libs for use inside non-blocking event loops.
+Beyond this limitation there are common tasks (like filesystem IO) which don't play nice with the non-blocking paradigm.
+Amp exposes threaded concurrency in a non-blocking way to execute tasks in worker threads.
-Amp seemlessly exposes threaded concurrency inside non-blocking PHP applications.

 > **NOTE:** Amp isn't really intended for use in a PHP web SAPI environment.
 It doesn't make sense to fire up a new thread pool that internally uses sockets for inter-thread communication on each request in a web environment.
-It really should only be deployed in CLI programs.
+It's designed for use in CLI environments.

 ### Project Goals